 “Consumers are being patient prior to entering the housing market.
 Our March survey results emphasize how critical attitudes about income growth are to consumers’ outlook on housing,” said Doug Duncan, senior vice president and chief economist at Fannie Mae.
 “We've seen modest improvement in total compensation resulting from a strengthened labor market.
 However, income growth perceptions and personal financial expectations both eased off of recent highs, consistent with Friday’s weak jobs report.
 Simultaneously, the share of consumers expecting to buy on their next move has declined.
 We believe the recent setback in consumer sentiment should be short lived if early signs of income growth bear out and occur in proportion to expected interest rate increases.
 Meanwhile, the wait for housing expansion continues.”

 Fannie Mae's monthly national consumer attitudinal survey report provides indicators offering a window into the opinions of Americans across the country.
 These behavioral insights convey what consumers think about the outlook for owning and renting a home and about their household finances, and may serve as key inputs for determining the future course of investment across housing types.

-On this webpage you will find a news release with highlights from the survey results, the March Data Release highlighting 12 consumer attitudinal indicators, a podcast containing highlights from this month's survey, month-over-month key indicator data, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of the Fannie Mae National Housing Survey and other consumer surveys.
+On this webpage you will find a news release with highlights from the survey results, the March Data Release highlighting 12 consumer attitudinal indicators, month-over-month key indicator data, technical notes providing in-depth information about the survey methodology, the questionnaire used for the survey, and a comparative assessment of Fannie Mae’s National Housing Survey and other consumer surveys.